nishattasnim11/Flowplots/README.md

 # Flowplots
-Peak current vs flow vs time for ATFL project
-Contains R code for all plots generated with ggplot2
+Contains R code for all plots generated with ggplot2 and PDF file of final plots